Resolver management¶

 On the Resolvers page there is an overview of created resolvers.
 Administrator can adjust the configuration, deploy updates and install new resolvers.

-In the main resolver overview there are tiles with resolver details and configuration options.
+In the main resolver overview there are tiles with resolver details.
 The overview includes information about operating system and resources as CPU, Memory and HDD usage.
 There is also the status of the communication channel between the resolver and the cloud indicated by the color-coded dot.

 The resolver can be in one of these states:

-Should you change any configuration related to the DNS resolution, you have to deploy the configuration afterwards.
+If there been are any configuration changes which affect the DNS resolution, you have to deploy the configuration afterwards.
 Otherwise the changes will not take effect.
-If there are any configuration changes available to be deployed, there will be a red icon with down right arrow visible on the resolver card.
+In case there are any configuration changes available to be deployed, there will be a red icon with down right arrow visible on the resolver card.
 Once clicked, the webpage will ask for confirmation and the successful deployment will be notified in the top right corner.

 Note

-If the result is an deployment error, try to repeat the action.
+If the deployment resulted in error, try to repeat the action.
 The reason for the error could be a short term communication outage between the cloud and the resolver.

 Security and content polices can be asssigned in a granular manner to different segments of the network.